heikal-b/newengland-mad/README.md

 2) First filtering.
 Tweets collected from Twitter are filtered for the adverbial usage of *mad*.
 This is done with filter_1/filter_mad.py.
 The tweets are segregated into different CSV files therein according to whether it contains adverbial *mad*.

 3) Second filtering.
 The first filtering obtained mostly cases of adverbial *mad*.
 However, there are some false positives.
 In general the false positives involve highly colloquial terms or abbreviations which have been confused as adjectives following *mad*.
+The part-of-speech of the following word is obtained more deliberately by querying an online dictionary.

 4) The finalized data are in finalized_data.csv